roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© The class had time to read an article and discuss it in small groups until class ended.
+The class had time to read an article and discuss it in small groups until class ended.
 I chickened out and didn't confront Madison and returned to my office to assess papers.

  That afternoon Miko knocked on my door.
 I invited her in and she cautiously came in with a look of fear written all over her face.